 More Botanical Beverages You’ll Love

 - Honey Bourbon Cocktail with Rosemary Simple Syrup

 - Rosemary Vodka Gimlet Cocktail

-Did you make this this Lavender Lemonade?
+Did you make this Lavender Lemonade?
 I’d love to know how it turned out!
-Leave a comment and a rating below
+Leave a comment and a rating below.

 While you’re at it, let’s be friends – follow me on Pinterest and Instagram for the latest and greatest.